Adriano-7/Packman/docs/README.md

 >>**Consequences**\
 Using this pattern makes existing states explicit and easier to comprehend.
 There's no need for conditional statements in relation to application state, used polymorphism instead.
-Passing input to the controllers is now done by states (using polymorphism) and it's clear what use it has in each state.
+Passing input to the controllers is now done by states using the factory method.

 #### KNOWN CODE SMELLS AND REFACTORING SUGGESTIONS